Volunteer With Leopards

 Everything you need to know

-Wildlife ACT is officially contracted by the international wild cat organisation, Panthera, to conduct Leopard population surveys within South Africa.
+Wildlife ACT is officially contracted by the international wild cat organisation, Panthera, to conduct Leopard density estimate surveys within South Africa.
 This involves conducting a number of exciting, short-term Leopard Population Surveys using remote camera trapping survey methods.
-The survey is the largest on Leopards of its kind in the world where we’re working together with provincial parks to help inform management to improve Leopard conservation.
+The survey is one of the largest on Leopards of its kind in the world where we’re working together with provincial protected areas to help inform management to improve Leopard conservation.

 Project type